telerik/ajax-docs/controls/ajaxmanager/how-to/ajaxify-particular-templated-gridview-buttons.md

 However, you may need another column to make regular postbacks or even the rest of the actions to trigger standard postback requests.

 This is when the RadAjaxManager comes into place.
-The manager settings can be added programmatically specifying each particular control which you want to ajaxify and/or update.
-The essential part is to attach the appropriate event(s) in which to apply the ajax settings.
-For the GridView in this situation the proper place is the **Row_PreRender** event handler.
+You can add the manager settings programmatically and specify each particular control which you want to ajaxify or update.
+The essential part is to attach the appropriate event or events in which to apply the Ajax settings.
+For the GridView in this scenario, the proper place is the `Row_PreRender` event handler.

 The GridView in the sample contains one template and one button column.
-The ImageButtons in the template column are ajaxified by the RadAjaxManager and the buttons in the ButtonField start regular postbacks.
-Both the image and the push buttons update text box outside of the GridView.
+The `ImageButtons` in the template column are ajaxified by the AjaxManager and the buttons in the `ButtonField` start regular postbacks.
+Both the image and the push buttons update the text box outside of the GridView.